 The unemployment in the European Union (EU) dropped slightly in February on a monthly basis to a level of 7.1%.
-On an annual basis, there was a more pronounced decrease compared to 8.0% in February 2017, a difference of 0.9 percentage points, according to Economics Herald.
+On an annual basis, there was a more pronounced decrease compared to 8.0% in February 2017, a difference of 0.9 percentage points.
 This is the lowest unemployment rate since September 2008.
 The unemployed in the region in the first month of the year were a total of 17.632 million people.

 As for the Eurozone, the unemployment also declined slightly in February, compared to January 2018, at 8.5%.
 On an annual basis, however, there is again a decrease of 1 percentage point.
 Thus, the level of unemployment in the Eurozone remains at its lowest level since December 2008.
 The unemployed in the region in January were 13.91 million.